Rob Holliday

-Rob Holliday (born 1979) is a professional English musician.
-He has been the live guitarist of rock band Marilyn Manson as well as for Gary Numan, The Prodigy, and Sulpher.
-He began performing as Marilyn Manson's live bassist in 2007 but switched to guitars in January 2008 due to the return of former bass player Twiggy Ramirez.
+Rob Holliday is an English musician best known as the live guitarist for the Prodigy and as a former touring member of Marilyn Manson.
+Holliday has also worked and toured with the Creatures and Gary Numan, been a member of the Mission and Flint, and is one of the founders and the frontman of the industrial rock band Sulpher.

-Music career
+Career

 Rob Holliday is half of the band Sulpher, having duties as a lyricist, guitarist, and lead vocalist.
 The duo have released two albums: Spray, with the singles "One of Us" and "You Ruined Everything", and No One Will Ever Know, which was released in 2018.
-Sulpher also includes Monti (Curve, Cocteau Twins, Gang of Four, The Jesus and Mary Chain) as producer, programmer, and drummer and Tim Mud as live guitarist.
-Holliday is currently the live guitarist for Gary Numan and live guitarist and live bassist for The Prodigy, and has also played live guitars and bass for Marilyn Manson during the Rape of the World tour.
+Sulpher also includes Monti (Curve, Cocteau Twins, Gang of Four, the Jesus and Mary Chain) as producer, programmer, and drummer and Tim Mud as live guitarist.
+Holliday is currently the live guitarist for Gary Numan and live guitarist and live bassist for the Prodigy, and has also played live guitars and bass for Marilyn Manson during the Rape of the World tour.
 Holliday did not contribute to the writing or recording of the band's album Eat Me, Drink Me, released in 2007.